rackerlabs/rackspace-how-to/content/cloud-servers/resize-standard-and-general-purpose-servers.md

    **Note:** Verification is an important step because it is the last chance you will have to revert to the original size and cancel any changes to your server.
 Do not rely on the availability of your website as an indicator of whether the resize was successful, as certain server processes may be suspended while the resize is waiting to be verified.

-   For a Linux server, you can SSH to either the public or private IP address and run the commands `df -h` (Hard Disk usage) and `free -m` (available RAM memory) to verify the changes.
+   For a Linux server, you can SSH to either the public or private IP address and run the commands `nproc` (number of processors), `df -h` (Hard Disk usage), `free -m` (available RAM memory) to verify the changes.
+Note that servers booted from a Cloud Block Storage volume will not gain disk space after a resize.

    For a Windows server, there are additional steps required to use the additional space after a resize.
 Please follow the instructions from this article: [Adding Disk Space After Resizing a Windows Server 2012 Cloud Server](/how-to/adding-disk-space-after-resizing-a-windows-server-2012-cloud-server)

 6. Now that you've verified the system resources and checked your filesystems, you can choose to **Confirm** the resize or **Revert** to the original size.
+After 24 hours, the resize is automatically confirmed and you will no longer be able to revert.

    Choosing to Confirm the resize will change the server status.
 The process will be complete when the **Status** reads **Active**, the **Current Action** is **None**, and the server has come back up from a reboot.
 Any web services that you had running may require you to log in and manually restart them.